 Re-Storying Your Life Through The Prayer of Examen

-Last week, we discussed our tendency to believe we're living in a story where we're a victim or hero.
+Last week, we discussed our tendency to believe we live in a story as a victim or hero.
 While we all play these roles at times in relationships, victim or hero can't become our identity.

 1. A victim-identity leads to self-condemnation because victims: